 1. Don’t just buy insurance from your mortgage provider or bank, even though they may give you the impression that it’s compulsory to purchase their product.
 This simply isn’t the case – you can buy home insurance from any provider, no matter who you get your mortgage from.

 2. Combining your buildings and contents cover in one policy is less expensive than buying two separate policies.

-3. Don't buy additional cover options unless you really want the extra protection they provide.
-If you have young children or you're planning to do a lot of DIY and you know you're clumsy, accidental damage may well be worth it.
-Equally, if you have a lot of expensive personal possessions that you regularly take outside your home, such as an iPad, a gadget insurance or a Rolex watch, adding contents cover away from the home would be a good idea too.
+3. Don’t buy additional cover options unless you really want the extra protection they provide.
+If you have young children or you’re planning to do a lot of DIY and you know you’re clumsy, accidental damage may well be worth it.
+Equally, if you have a lot of expensive items that you regularly take outside your home, such as an iPad or a Rolex watch, paying a bit extra to specify these items for cover against theft and physical damage would be a good idea too.
 But if not, deselect it.

 5. Don’t over-estimate the value of your your belongings.
 Take the time to calculate the replacement-as-new cost of each item in your home at today’s prices.
 The average cost of the contents of a typical British home of two adults and two children is roughly £45,000 in 2017.
 If you over-estimate the value of your contents, you might end up paying too much (although as with your buildings cover, if you under-insure your contents a claim payout might be reduced in proportion to the level you under-insure them for).

 6. Pay annually.
 This is cheaper in the long run than paying monthly, which essentially involves taking out a loan on which you pay interest.

 7. Increase the voluntary excess.
 Before you do this, make sure that you’re clear that doing this means you have to pay more yourself if you make a claim.
 If you can afford it, put the total excess amount in a savings account so it’s definitely there shoudl the worst happen.